Raman cooling: Degenerate Raman sideband cooling in an optical lattice

 By means of Raman processes, an atom can be transferred to a state where the magnetic moment has decreased by one and the vibrational state has also decreased by one (red arrows on the above image).
 After that, the atoms which are in the lowest vibrational state of the lattice potential (but with $m\neq 1$) are optically pumped to the $m = 1$ state (role of the $\sigma_+$ and $\pi$ light beams).
 Since the temperature of the atoms is low enough with respect to the pumping beam frequencies, the atom is very likely not to change its vibrational state during the pumping process.
 Thus it ends up in a lower vibrational state, which is how it is cooled.
 In order to reach this efficient transfer to the lower vibrational state at each step, the parameters of the laser, i.e. power and timing, should be carefully tuned.
 In general, these parameters are different for different vibrational states because the strength of the coupling (Rabi frequency) depends on the vibrational level.
 Additional complication to this naive picture arises from the recoil of photons, which drive this transition.
 The last complication can be generally avoided by performing cooling in the previously mentioned Lamb-Dicke regime, where the atom is trapped so strongly in the optical lattice that it effectively does not change its momentum due to the photon recoils.
 The situation is similar to the Mössbauer effect.

 This cooling scheme allows one to obtain a rather high density of atoms at a low temperature using only optical techniques.
-For instance, the Bose–Einstein condensation of cesium was achieved for the first time in an experiment that used Raman sideband cooling as its first step.
+For instance, the Bose–Einstein condensation of caesium was achieved for the first time in an experiment that used Raman sideband cooling as its first step.
 Recent experiments have shown it is even sufficient to attain Bose–Einstein condensation directly.